simplymadeapps/simple-logger-android/README.md

 # simple-logger-android
 A simple library for Android that stores logs and uploads them as text files to Amazon S3.
+# Purpose
+The purpose of this project is to get logs from a specific user's device that can help when debugging.
+If a user has a very specific issue and you are unable to reproduce it, just add some logging statements to get more information.
+You can have them manually send the recorded logs or you can set it up to automatically upload to Amazon S3.
 # Getting Started
 // To do